JamesHBickerton/DevNotes/Notes/fullstack-html.md

 `var name = "James";`
 `name.slice(0,1);` - would mean that the J is being selected.
 Programmers always start from 0, so although 'James' has 5 letters, S would be 4 (as J is 0).
 In order to grab the last letter though -
 `name.slice(4,5);`
 - `word.toUppercase()` - can turn every single character in a string to uppercase.
+Same with `word.toLower